Moving on from past is first step in this NHL offseason | Times Leader

 It’s hard for Duncan Keith to say goodbye to yesterday.

-Pekka Rinne, too.
+Pekka Rinne and Kevan Miller, too.
 Even more difficult for Zach Parise and Ryan Suter because it wasn’t their call.

 Moving on from the past is an early theme of the NHL offseason.
 Chicago traded Keith after 16 seasons that included three Stanley Cup titles.
-Rinne retired following 13 full seasons goaltending in Nashville, and for Parise and Suter nine seasons into their 13-year contracts.
+After Rinne retired following a decade of goaltending in Nashville and for Parise and Suter with four years left on their contracts Tuesday, Wednesday following a couple of injury-plagued seasons with Boston.

-Consider it like summer cleaning before most of the jumbling for the 2021-22 season happens after the Seattle expansion draft next week.
+The summer reset comes before most of the expected action that will follow the Seattle Kraken expansion draft next week.

 “These things always have to happen,” Wild general manager Bill Guerin said Tuesday.
 “You see teams constantly changing.
 You have to try to get better.”